keank/Getting-and-Cleaning-Data/Codebook.md

 6. Laying (LAYING)

 ## Measurements
 Only the mean and standard deviation (std) signals were extracted.
+These are the signals with "mean()" and "std()" in their variable names.
 The first term in the signal names identifies the signal.
 The second term identifies if it is a mean or standard deviation measurement.
 The third term gives the direction of measurement, if applicable, on the X, Y and Z plane.
 ###Frequency domain signals
 * fBodyAcc mean X
 * fBodyAcc mean Y